IVSoftware/arduino-queue/README.md

 #### Arduino Rx

-Here's a preliminary take on a receiver method.
-As an improvement, check the `spL.BytesToRead` against the number of bytes you're _expecting_ because it's possible to get a partial return.
-In other words, if the command is expecting "home done\n" then check for `System.Text.Encoding.ASCII.GetBytes("home done\n").Length` and spin until the Arduino has pushed ALL the bytes into its RX buffer.
+I've incorporated this idea into your original receiver method as a starting point.
+As an improvement to your code, consider checking the spL.BytesToRead against the number of bytes you're expecting because it's possible to get a partial return.
+In other words, if the command is expecting "home done\n" then check for System.Text.Encoding.ASCII.GetBytes("home done\n").Length and spin until the Arduino has pushed ALL the bytes into its RX buffer.

 ```
 private void Port_DataReceived(object sender, SerialDataReceivedEventArgs e)